 - After 3 years of full-time employment — full tuition at Rhodes will be remitted.

-In order for a spouse, partner or dependent to receive tuition remission at Rhodes, the employee must complete, sign and submit a Tuition Remission form to Human Resources for approval.
+In order for a spouse, partner, or dependent to receive tuition remission at Rhodes, the employee must complete, sign, and submit a Tuition Remission form to Human Resources for approval.
+All students must also apply for admission.
 This form can be obtained from the Benefits Services Manager.
 After eligibility is confirmed and tuition remission is approved, the spouse or dependent must complete an Application for Admission.
 Both the completed Tuition Remission form and the completed Application for Admission with the required supporting documents must be submitted to the Office of Admission before the deadline for regular admissions.

 Benefits after Termination: No tuition payments will be continued after the termination of employment except in the following cases.
 In the event of death, retirement, or total disability of a Rhodes employee, one academic year of tuition payments will be granted for the spouse/partner and/or natural or legally adopted children for each four years of full-time employment.
 If a totally disabled employee recovers and resumes employment with an organization other than Rhodes, the tuition payment will terminate.